Thermal-fluctuation mechanism of long-term corrosion of glass caused by internal stress: processes of depolymerization, impurity migration and fracturing on an atomic scale: Sample preparation, experimental methods and equipment

 \subsubsection{Synthesis and analysis of KSbOSiO$_4$ reference samples}

 Reference samples of the KSbOSiO$_4$ were synthesized following the process described in Ref.\,\cite{COD-KSbOSiO4}: KNO$_3$, Sb$_2$O$_3$ and SiO$_2$ taken in stoichiometric proportion were annealed at the temperature of 1100{\textcelsius} in air ambient for 24 hours.
-The resultant samples were powder of polycrystalline particles of various sizes (\ref{sec:KSS_FTIR}, Fig.\,\ref{fig:KSS_SEM}).
+The resultant samples were powder of polycrystalline particles of various sizes (Online Resource~\ref{esm:fig_KPbSbO5}, Fig.~ESM~\ref{esm:fig_KPbSbO5}.2).

-X-ray powder diffraction pattern of the obtained compound verified that a single phase of orthorhombic KSbOSiO$_4$ was synthesized \cite{ Beads_KSS_SPIE,KSS_Electron_microscopy}.
+X-ray powder diffraction pattern of the obtained compound verified that a single phase of orthorhombic KSbOSiO$_4$ was synthesized \cite{Beads_KSS_SPIE,KSS_Electron_microscopy}.
 Peaks related to the tetragonal phase \cite{COD-KSbOSiO4,Tetragonal-orthorhombic} were not observed in the powder patterns as well as peaks, which could be attributed to other substances.

-Raman spectra of the synthesized standard of orthorhombic KSbOSiO$_4$ are presented in Refs.\,\cite{Beads_KSS_SPIE, Raman_KSS_Brandt, KSS_Raman_spectrum}.
+Raman spectra of the synthesized standard of orthorhombic KSbOSiO$_4$ are presented in Refs.\,\cite{Beads_KSS_SPIE,Raman_KSS_Brandt,KSS_Raman_spectrum}.
 Their characteristic feature is an intense narrow peak at about 532~cm$^{-1}$.
 Cathodoluminescence spectra of orthorhombic KSbOSiO$_4$ acquired at room and liquid nitrogen temperatures are demonstrated in Ref.\,\cite{KSS_Electron_microscopy}; the characteristic band of KSS has two maxima at about 444 and 483 nm.